WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ```

 This obviously would not get compiled in Swift because Swift does not
 allow overloads on properties.
-We would get the “invalid redeclaration of
+In this case, we would get the “invalid
-a variable” error again.
+redeclaration of a variable” error again.

 TODO: Compilation failure of the code above

 ### Name Conflicts for Unique Language Structures

-The name collision is not the only pitfall of Swift Macro.
-Some language
-structures in Swift are unique under the superstructure.
-This means when
+Some language structures in Swift are unique under the superstructure.
-multiple macros try to generate the same substructure in the same
+This means when multiple macros try to generate the same substructure in
-superstructure, the code comes to be uncompilable.
+the same superstructure, the code comes to be uncompilable.
+For example,
+the `get` and `set` accessor in a property declaration -- if we add
+multiple `get` accessors in a property declaration, then the code goes not
+compile.
+This mistake merely happens in hand-rolled code but could be a
+concern when we are using macros.

-We can contrive this by starting from the previous `@DictionaryLike`
+We can delve into this by starting from the previous `@DictionaryLike`
 example.
 Let's consider there is an attached accessor macro called
 `@UseDictionaryStorage` which generates `get` and `set` accessor for the
 attached property.
 The getter and setter forward access to the storage